textX/Arpeggio/docs/about/contributing.md

 # Contributions

+If you want to contribute to the Arpeggio project.

+---

 Arpeggio is open for contributions.
 You can contribute code, documentation, tests, bug reports.
 If you plan to make a contribution it would be great if you first announce that on the discussion forum.